pallets-eco/flask-security/docs/features.rst

 Two-factor Authentication
 ----------------------------------------
-**This feature is in Beta - mostly due to it being brand new and little to no production soak time**

 Two-factor authentication is enabled by generating time-based one time passwords (Tokens).
 The tokens are generated using the users `totp secret`_, which is unique